|Latest Update 5th April 2019. |

 I have used this propagation method for a few years and the process has continued to evolve, so some of these ideas are still work in progress.

-EcoPropagators have a built-in water tank which maintains constant moisture in a covering layer of high quality sieved homemade compost.
-The compost remains evenly moist as long as the tank has water in it, and there is an indicator to make sure its level is easily monitored.
+EcoPropagators have a built-in water tank which maintains constant moisture in a layer of high quality sieved homemade compost above it.
+This compost remains evenly moist as long as the tank has water in it, and there is an indicator to make sure its level is easily monitored.
 The compost is rich in humus and beneficial microbes and is virtually free of plant pathogens and weed seeds because of the high temperatures developed during the hot composting process.

-The propagator protects its contents against extremes in weather and in winter the timber framed cover is fitted with a polycarbonate "window".
+The EcoPropagator protects its contents against extremes in weather and in winter the timber framed cover is fitted with a polycarbonate sheet.
 It acts like a small greenhouse, and seedlings are protected against frost .
-They benefit from higher than ambient temperatures and growth is kept moving at an acceptable rate.
-In summer the polycarbonate window is replaced by a polyester knitted net capable of excluding most insects and other pests and reduces the sun's intensity by more than 20%.
+They benefit from higher than ambient temperatures and growth is kept moving at an acceptable rate during the colder months.
+In summer the polycarbonate cover is replaced with a polyester knitted net capable of excluding insects and other pests and reduces the sun's intensity by more than 20%.

-I propagate most of my seeds in propagators now, instead of by direct sowing, because it helps keep the Ecobeds productive.
-Once the ground has been prepared for the next crop after a harvest, the new seedlings are planted out without delay.
-If the planning is working properly, new seedlings will be ready to go, usually saving from 4 to 6 weeks growing time in the Ecobed compared with directly sown seeds.
+I propagate most of my seeds in EcoPropagators, instead of sowing them directly into the soil, because it helps optimise the Ecobed's productivity.
+Once the ground has been prepared for the next crop after a harvest, new seedlings should be available for planting without delay.

-I use a small propagator to grow plants from cuttings.
-The active compost medium and moist humid conditions are ideal, and I have had near 100% success striking cuttings directly into it without needing to use hormone preparations or anything else other than watering them in with dilute seaweed extract.
+I also use a dedicated EcoPropagator to grow plants from cuttings.
+The highly active compost I make is about 60mm deep and the moist humid conditions are ideal for growing cuttings.
+I have had near 100% success striking them directly in this compost without needing to use hormone preparations or anything else other than watering them in with dilute seaweed extract.

-When taking cuttings (usually in early spring), I like to cut them about 100mm long (not always possible).
-In any case, they need to be cut just below a leaf node and stripped of leaves other than the top 2 to 4 small fully opened leaves.
-The cutting then need to be inserted to 50% of their length in the compost medium and watered in with dilute seaweed extract.
+When taking cuttings (usually in early spring), I like to cut them about 100mm long if possible.
+In any case, they need to be cut just below a leaf node and stripped of leaves other than the top 2 to 4 small fully opened ones.
+The cuttings then need to be inserted to 50% of their length in the compost medium and watered in with dilute seaweed extract.